haseebshaik00/learning-git/README.md

 5) git push origin main : push the repo to github

 #Go back to the root folder to see another folder whose repo is created locally

+#Branching
+1) git branch : shows all the branches and the star indicates the current branch
+2) git checkout -b <branch-name> : creates a new branch
+3) git checkout <branch name> : switch in between branches

+#Added this text while I am on the feature1 branch